-Human capital is an important factor of production that allows greater productivity.
+Human capital depicts the quality of labor and is an important factor of production that allows greater productivity.

-Learning Objective: 02-03 How the U.S. is able to produce so much output.

-- 67. How will an increase in the level of human capital, ceteris paribus, affect an economy's production possibilities curve?

-- A. Shift the curve inward.

-- B. Result in a movement from inside the curve to a point on the curve.

-- C. Shift the curve outward.

-- D. Result in a movement along the curve.
+- Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES 67.
+How will an increase in the level of human capital, ceteris paribus, affect an economy's production possibilities curve? - A. Shift the curve inward. - B. Result in a movement from inside the curve to a point on the curve. - C. Shift the curve outward. - D. Result in a movement along the curve.